-Criminal justice management is the oversight, management and supervision of a criminal justice system.
-Career roles in criminal justice management can include police chiefs, directors of law enforcement agencies, parole officers and prison wardens — at the city, state or federal levels.
+Criminal justice management is the oversight of criminal justice systems.
+This includes supervising and managing all the people, policies, procedures and operations such systems involve.
+Career roles in criminal justice management can include police chiefs, directors of law enforcement agencies, parole officers, emergency management directors and prison wardens — at the city, state or federal levels.
 Managers in criminal justice professions may supervise line officers, investigators, court officers, correction officers, probation officers, child welfare workers and support staff.

-With such a broad array of responsibilities, criminal justice management requires that individuals understand not only all police, security and emergency disaster procedures but also organizational behavior, finance and decision-making.
-An MBA program with a focus on criminal justice management can provide critical training and education for individuals seeking to enter or advance in the criminal justice field.
+With such a broad array of responsibilities, criminal justice management requires that individuals understand not only all police, security and emergency disaster procedures but also organizational behavior, finance and strategic decision-making.
+A Master of Business Administration (MBA) program with a focus on criminal justice management can provide critical training and education for individuals seeking to enter or advance in the criminal justice field.

 Criminal Justice Management Continues to Evolve

-Criminal justice programs have changed throughout the US in the past few decades as priority has fallen upon cooperation between the various parts of the criminal justice system, such as courts, correctional facilities and law enforcement agencies.
-In addition, state and national criminal justice systems are working together more closely and more effectively to catch criminals who have committed local crimes.
+Criminal justice programs have changed throughout the U.S. in the past few decades, as priority has fallen upon cooperation between the various parts of the criminal justice system, such as courts, correctional facilities and law enforcement agencies.
+In addition, local, state and federal criminal justice systems are collaborating more effectively to apprehend and adjudicate individuals who are suspected of crimes.

 This collaboration dates back several decades to the passage of the Omnibus Crime Control and Safe Streets Act of 1968.
-Criminal justice management took on an expanded role after the passage of the act as leaders of criminal justice systems began to look outside of their own jurisdictions to share information with other systems that could help prevent crime.
+Criminal justice management took on an expanded role after the passage of the act and subsequent amendments.
+Criminal justice systems began to look outside of their own jurisdictions to share information with other systems that could help prevent crime.

 A Range of Career Opportunities

 Crime dramas on television sometimes glamorize the criminal justice profession.
-In reality, the field is much richer than what you might see on TV.
+In reality, the field is more nuanced than what you might see on TV.
 Graduates of an online MBA program with an emphasis in criminal justice management may have the chance to work in one or more of these areas:

 Jobs in criminal justice run the gamut, from bailiff to CIA officer.
-Because the field is so diverse, job and salary prospects vary widely, but earning an MBA can open up more career opportunities, including chances to earn a higher salary.
+Because the field is so diverse, job and salary prospects vary widely, but earning an MBA can open up more leadership career opportunities, including chances to earn a higher salary.
+For example, according to the U.S. Bureau of Labor Statistics, the median 2021 salary for first-line supervisors of police and detectives was $99,330 — nearly twice the median salary for all protective service occupations (including entry-level criminal justice professions).

 Robust and proactive networking, which is now a key part of criminal justice management, is one of the core practices promoted by most online MBA programs.
 Learning how to network is not the only reason a person interested in criminal justice management might choose to pursue an online MBA program, but it can be beneficial when it comes to understanding and leading large groups of people with specialized skills.